 Diamond Laser Drilling

 A small laser beam is used to drill into the diamond.
 The beam tunnels into the stone to remove inclusions.
-Some inclusions are dissolved by chemical solutions that a guided through the narrow tunnels.
+Some inclusions are dissolved by chemical solutions that guided through the narrow tunnels.

 Signs of Laser Drilling